 I’m pretty sure I ate like 5 or 6 big pieces of cookie dough and regretted it almost immediately.
 But dang, it sure tasted good going down.

 One activity I’ve really really missed, however, is making cookies with my kids.
 That has been a great way for us to bond and an easy way to for them to feel included in my world and learn something about cooking.

-My daughter and I recently made a trip up to the nearest Whole Foods, which is a good half hour away, so I grabbed a few bags of Lily’s chocolate chips (sweetened with Stevia, 2 net carbs per serving) to stick in the pantry.
+My daughter and I recently made a trip up to the nearest Whole Foods, which is a good half hour away, so I grabbed a few bags of sugar free chocolate chips to stick in the pantry.

 Knowing those chocolate chips were waiting to be baked, I decided to try my hand at a keto chocolate chip cookie.
 Essentially, I just swapped white flour for almond flour and kept the remaining ingredients the same as you’d see in any other (keto or not) chocolate chip cookie recipe.

 I’m actually going to tweak this recipe just a smidge to make it into a cookie cake for my son’s upcoming birthday!
 Stay tuned for a how-to on that!

 Bottom line…if you want an keto chocolate chip cookie that tastes just like the ones mom used to make, then file this recipe into your recipe book!
 (Are those still a thing?)

 If you love these cookies as much as I did, will you hit the little “pin” button or leave a comment below for all of the other readers?

 - 2 cups almond flour